bartek56/railway_station/README.md

 - NModbus4
 - WPF

-Application use in MVC pattern.
+The application was written according to the MVC pattern.